MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/northwind-orders-canvas-part2.md

 > ![Definition of screen areas](media/northwind-orders-canvas-part1/orders-parts.png)

 - [**Part 1, Orders list**](northwind-orders-canvas-part1.md): Show each order's number, customer name, status, and total amount in a list.
 Select an order that you want to edit or delete elsewhere in the screen.
-- **Part 2, Order form**: As this topic describes, show and edit an overview of the order, delete the order, or create another order.
+- **Part 2, Order form**: As this topic describes, show and edit a summary of the order, delete the order, or create another order.
 - [**Part 3, Order details**](northwind-orders-canvas-part3.md): Show and edit the line items, called order details, that are associated with each order.

 If you haven't already done so, [install the Northwind Traders sample database and apps](northwind-install.md), and then take either of these approaches:

 - Build the first part of the app yourself by [creating the list of orders](northwind-orders-canvas-part1.md).
-- Take a shortcut by opening the **Northwind Orders (Canvas), Start Part 2** app.
+- Take a shortcut by opening the **Northwind Orders (Canvas), Start Part 2** app, which already contains the list of orders.

 ## Add a title bar

-Across the top of the app, create a title bar that will hold action buttons later.
+Across the top of the app, create a title bar, which will hold action buttons by the end of this topic.

-1. In the **Tree view** pane, select **Screen1** to ensure that you don't accidentally add controls to the orders-list gallery:
+1. In the **Tree view** pane, select **Screen1** to ensure that you don't accidentally add a control to the orders-list gallery:

     > [!div class="mx-imgBorder"]
     > ![Select Screen1 in the tree view](media/northwind-orders-canvas-part2/titlebar-01.png)